cloudwego/cloudwego.github.io/content/en/docs/monolake/Tutorial/config.md

 When building a service-oriented application using the `monolake-services` crate, you'll need to define the necessary configuration fields in your main `ServerConfig` struct.
 These fields will be used by the service factories to construct the services that make up your application.

 The specific fields you'll need to add will depend on the services you're using.
-For example, if you're implementing a routing HTTP service, you'll need to add a routes field to hold the routing configuration.
+For example, if you're implementing a routing HTTP service, you'll probably want to add a routes field to hold the routing configuration.

 To configure the routing service, you'll need to add the routes field to your `ServerConfig` struct.
 This field will hold the RouteConfig structures that define the routing rules.
 ```rust